UnconventionalError/TORC-JSON-Converter/README.md

 /art/shaders/materials/eye_human_non_a01_c01.mat
 ```

-Whenever the converter has to insert a default value or make an assumption, an explanatory note is added to `meta.errors`.
+Whenever the converter has to insert a default value or make an assumption, an explanatory note is added to `meta.logging`.